FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 3.md

 				- [[greenhouse effect|Greenhouse effect]] - [[global warming]].
 		3. [[nitrogen cycle|Nitrogen cycle]]
 			- Nitrogen is about 78% of the Earth’s atmosphere.
 			- All living things require nitrogen.
-Although most organisms cannot use it in gaseous form, combining it with other elements to form organic compounds or fixed nitrogen \[e.g. proteins and nucleic acids(DNA and RNA)\] can make it usable.
+Although most organisms cannot use it in gaseous form, combining it with other elements to form organic compounds or fixed nitrogen \[e.g., proteins and nucleic acids(DNA and RNA)\] can make it usable.
 			- Fixed nitrogen supply is limited; nonetheless, complex methods of recycling nitrogen already exists.
 			- Organisms that play a huge role in the nitrogen cycle
 				- [[Nitrogen-fixing bacteria]]